girorme/multisearcher/README.md

 MultiSearcher
 ---

-The MultiSearcher is an open source scan which uses some engines to find web sites with the use of keywords and phrases
+MultiSearcher is an open source scan which uses some engines to find web sites with the use of keywords and phrases

 ### Dependencies